-We make air sampling heads (inlets) for sampling Reactive Gases and Atmospheric Aerosols to be installed at climate/environmental and air quality observatories.
+We make air sampling heads (inlets) for the sampling of Reactive Gases and Atmospheric Aerosols to be installed at climate/environmental and air quality observatories.

 These air intake systems reflect the ACTRIS and WMO/GAW guidelines for both materials and flow characteristics.
 Aerosol inlets, made of stainless steel, have a laminar flow, while those for gases, made of Teflon, have a flow that allows an air residence time in the tube of about 2 seconds.
 However, these flows are user-settable for non-standard sampling.